-For the sub-fund's assets, the absolute value-atrisk (VaR) approach is used as the method for market risk limitation.
+The market risk in the sub-fund is limited by the absolute value-at-risk (VaR) method.

 The leverage effect is not expected to exceed twice the value of the sub-fund's assets.
-The leverage is calculated using the total of the nominals (total nominal amounts of all derivatives in the portfolio divided by the current net asset value of the portfolio).
 However, the expected leverage indicated is not to be considered as an additional risk limit for the sub-fund.